citp/privacy-policy-historical/a/aa/aar/aarpmedicareplans.com.md

   * Information for children under 13
   * Contact us
   * Effective date
-  * Changes to this privacy policy
+  * Changes to this website privacy policy

-### Health and medical information

-Certain health and medical information about you is protected under the Health Insurance Portability and Accountability Act (“HIPAA”).
-Health and medical information protected under HIPAA may be provided by you on-line or off-line, or may be collected by us from other methods such as from a health care provider.
-We protect covered health and medical information as required by HIPAA.
-Similarly, we may use covered health and medical information as permitted by HIPAA.

-To read more about our privacy practices regarding health and medical information under HIPAA please Click here.
-In the event of any conflict between the requirements and/or permitted uses of covered health and medical information under our HIPAA Notice of Privacy Practices and this Internet Privacy Policy, the terms of our HIPAA Notice of Privacy Practices shall control.

 ### Cookies and non-personal information

-“Non-personal information” means information that does not permit us to specifically identify you by your full name or similar unique identifying information such as a social security number, address, or telephone number.
-UnitedHealthcare uses “cookie” technology to gather non-personal information from our website visitors such as which pages are used and how often they are used, and to enable certain features on this website.
+“Non-personal information” means information that does not permit us to specifically identify you by your full name or similar unique identifying information such as a social security number, member identification number, address or telephone number.
+The Company uses “cookie” technology and similar technology to gather non-personal information from our website visitors such as which pages are used and how often they are used, and to enable certain features on this website.

-You may disable these cookies by adjusting your browser preferences on your computer at any time, however this may limit your ability to take advantage of all the features on this website.
+You may disable these cookies and similar items by adjusting your browser preferences on your computer at any time; however, this may limit your ability to take advantage of all the features on this website.
 Keep in mind that cookies are not used to collect any personal information and do not tell us who you are.
 Some examples of the way we use cookies include:

   * Tracking resources and data accessed on the site.
   * Recording general site statistics and activity.